SciTrek: The early years

 SciTrek opened with 34 staffers, 150 volunteers, and a $2.5 million annual budget.
 During the three-day grand opening, 11,000 visitors toured the museum.
-By the end of its first full fiscal year, Scitrek reported 350,000 visitors to the museum.
+By the end of its first full fiscal year, SciTrek reported 350,000 visitors to the museum.
 Museum organizers projected attendance would eventually reach 1 million.

 In 1991, SciTrek reported more than 750,000 visitors, most of whom were schoolchildren.
 In April 1997, Gwen Crider, former deputy director of the Smithsonian Institution's National Air and Space Museum, replaced Gene Brandt as president and executive director of SciTrek.
 In the October 2001 issue of Good Housekeeping magazine, SciTrek was named one of the country's 10 best science museums.

-Even after suffering a 24 percent drop-off in visitors between 1993 through 1999, SciTrek decided during the 1999 fiscal year to retire its long-standing debt of $3 million.
+Even after suffering a 24% drop-off in visitors between 1993 through 1999, SciTrek decided during the 1999 fiscal year to retire its long-standing debt of $3 million.
 On December 1, 2000, Lewis A. Massey, former Georgia secretary of state, took over as SciTrek president and chief executive officer.

 Troubled years

 By January 2001, SciTrek's finances were in dire condition, having lost $80,000 to $100,000 a month over the previous six months.
 The museum had a deficit for the previous three years, reaching $700,000 for fiscal 2000.
 The board extended a 90-day reprieve for SciTrek instead of closing it down immediately.
 By June 2001, the State of Georgia, which had provided an annual $175,000 grant to SciTrek, threw in an additional $300,000 to help keep the museum afloat.
 During August 2002 the following year the Georgia Assembly allocated $425,000 to SciTrek and began a capital campaign to help raise $5 million.

 In January 2003, the Challenger Learning Center, a $1.7 million simulated space shuttle mission, opened to the public.
 In December 2003, SciTrek named technology industry executive, Scott Coleman, as president and CEO, replacing Massey, who left to join a lobbying firm.
 In June 2003, the Georgia Department of Education budget for the 2004 fiscal year cut funding for SciTrek by 10 percent.

+SciTrek was forced to close in August 2004 due to reduced federal and state funding.
+All of its displays were sold or auctioned on January 15, 2005.
+Some of the assets, such as the Challenger Learning Center, were transferred to Fernbank Science Center, also in Atlanta.

 Exhibits

 SciTrek once housed more than 140 exhibits appealing to all age ranges.
-The interactive displays offered visitors the opportunity to explore and discover the marvels of the scientific world, with a special Kidscape section specially designed for the two to seven years age group.
+The interactive displays offered visitors the opportunity to explore and discover the marvels of the scientific world, with a special KidSpace section (originally based upon the Kidspace exhibit area at COSI) specially designed for 2 to 7 year olds.
 The Mathematica: A World of Numbers... and Beyond exhibit detailed the major achievements in the history of mathematics from the twelfth century as well as explaining mathematical formulae including Kepler's laws of planetary motion and probability theory.
 Other exhibits focused on electricity generation in unusual ways, creating energy from magnetism, "freezing shadows", or stepping inside a kaleidoscope.